Moimenta-Alcafache train crash: Rescue and aftermath

 The alert was given by military personnel of the Portuguese Guarda Nacional Republicana (National Republican Guard), who were operating on EN234, near the crash site.
 Although the rescue services arrived only a few minutes after the accident, the situation there was chaotic, with fires on the trains and forest around, many people hurt, and several passengers in panic.

 It is estimated that some 150 people have perished, though the circumstances of the crash and the lack of control of the number of passengers in both services prevent an exact count of the number of victims.
 The official estimate points to 49 dead, from which only 14 were identified, while 64 passengers remain officially missing.

-Most of the remains that weren't identified were buried in a common trench near the crash site, which was converted to a memorial remembering the victims and the rescue teams.
+Most of the remains that were not identified were buried in a common trench near the crash site, which was converted to a memorial remembering the victims and the rescue teams.

 Accident investigation

 It was revealed that neither stationmaster communicated with each other, nor to the control station in Coimbra, as regulated, to tell them about the change of the crossing from Mangualde to Nelas; had this been done, the danger would have been noticed, and one of the trains would have stayed at the station, so that the crossing could be made safely.

 Contributing to the disaster, due to the lack of equipment, it was impossible to communicate with the involved trains; the only way to warn drivers was through signaling, and installing petards on the line, which, in this case, failed to stop the trains.
 The communication system used at the time on that part of the route depended upon the use of phones to give information between passenger stations and the control station.

 In the wake of the disaster, more advanced safety, signaling and traffic control systems were installed, such as Speed Control, increasing operational safety, and decreasing the chance of a similar crash in the future.
 In addition, the installation of ground-radio systems allowed a direct communication between drivers and control stations, and the use of materials that ease the propagation of flames was forbidden on trains.